About Benjamin Shield

 It is of particular importance to normalize the structure before a dysfunction becomes a template for possible structural, behavioral, sensory, learning, and developmental issues later in life.
 I was recently honored to write the forewords to the books Craniosacral Therapy for Children by Daniel Augustoni (2013), Accessing the Healing Power of the Vagus Nerve by Stanley Rosenberg (2017), and You are Your Organs by Peter Levin (2020).

-My searching has also led to the creation of four books that I wrote with my best friend, Richard Carlson, who had written the Don’t Sweat the Small Stuff series.
-We wanted to explore the questions we had with regards to both healing and spirituality.
+My search has also led to the creation of four books I wrote with my best friend, Richard Carlson, who wrote the Don’t Sweat the Small Stuff series.
+We wanted to explore the questions we had with regard to both healing and spirituality.
 Healers on Healing, For the Love of God (the name later changed to Handbook for the Spirit), Handbook for the Soul, and Handbook for the Heart have all been translated into many languages and together have sold nearly a half-million copies.
 Over the years, I have had the opportunity to share my thoughts in various articles, radio programs, and television features, including a half-hour program devoted to my practice on the Discovery Channel.

 In my practice, I continue to seek refined solutions to physical problems.
 It is my quest to help individuals get out of pain, stay out of pain, and have the most ease and comfort in their bodies.
 The purpose of each session is to achieve the greatest amount of choice possible in structure, function, movement, and emotion.

 I’ve recently relocated my practice to Santa Fe, NM.
-I am happily married and live with my wife, Lisa, along with Oliver, our Bernese Mountain Dog, and Milo and Jax, our Shar-Peis.
+I am happily married and live with my wife, Lisa, along with Oliver, our Bernese Mountain Dog, and Jax, our Shar-Pei.

 I fell in love with this work in 1971, and I continue to fall in love with it every day.
 I am grateful for the growth and joy that it has given me, for the doors that it has opened, and for the extraordinary individuals that I have had the privilege of meeting.
 I am grateful for all that it has given me and grateful for, in my own way, what I have been able to give to others.